8 Common ASO Mistakes That Hurt Your Downloads

 - Keywords that get search traffic - look at the keyword popularity score and take the keywords with the highest popularity.
 Whatever you do, try to avoid keywords with a single-digit popularity score.

-- Keywords where the top results get a similar number of downloads to your app - before optimizing for a keyword check the number of downloads the top results get and make sure your app is within 20% more or less.
-If your downloads are much lower, the chances of ranking in the top 5 — where it matters — become very small.
+- Keywords where the top results get a similar number of ratings to your app - before optimizing for a keyword check the number of ratings the top results get and make sure your app is within 20% more or less.
+If your ratings are much lower, the chances of ranking in the top 5 — where it matters — become very small.

 Sometimes it’s hard to find keywords that have a high popularity score, aren’t too competitive, and also relevant.
 So, some developers look for slightly less relevant keywords instead, where they can rank higher.